CivicVision/civicvision.github.io/source/blog/en/2015-06-02-mapping-with-d3.html.markdown

   countries.selectAll('.country')
   .data(data.features)
 ```
-We now select all elements inside the created svg which havbe the class `country` and bind them to the GeoJSON features.
+We now select all elements inside the created svg which have the class `country` and bind them to the GeoJSON features.

 ```js
   .enter()
   .append('path')
   .attr('class', 'country').attr('d', path);
 ```
-We "enter" the [selection](https://github.com/mbostock/d3/wiki/Selections#enter) and add new elements of type `path` to it, add the class `country` and set the [d](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d) attr to the path generator outpur for that feature.
+We select all the [elements](https://github.com/mbostock/d3/wiki/Selections#enter) for the data and add new elements of type `path` the `group`, add the class `country` and set the [d](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d) attr to the path generator output for that feature.
 You can learn more about selection [here](http://bost.ocks.org/mike/selection/) and in the [presentation](http://civicvision.de/mapping_in_d3) of this workshop.
 #### Result
 The result would look something like this: